Contours Presents VALI: THE WITCH OF POSITANO

 26 mins

-A former student of Price and Levine offers her tribute to their teachings with this shapeshifting short.
-Using old photographs, toy models, and off-the-cuff footage, McKenna creates a spellbinding work as daring and personal as that of her teachers and peers.
+A former student of Levine and collaborator and friend of Price, McKenna made this short about Nancy Luce, a desperate, creative, Martha’s Vineyard oddball of the mid 1800s.
+Using old photographs, puppets, toy models, and off-the-cuff footage, McKenna creates a lonely work as daring and personal as that of her teachers and peers.

 GOODTIME CHARLIE BIRTHDAY